ksu-is/Volleyball-Stats/projectroadmap.md

         - currently testing different ideas to see which one will work best with the ideas I have for my project
             - offically going with tkinter
  # Step 3
-- [] Create Powerpoint Slide
+- [x] Create Powerpoint Slide
-- [] Finish editing code and making minor tweaks
+- [x] Finish editing code and making minor tweaks
+    - Satisfied for project
-- [] Update my projectroadmap to show progress by dates along with the steps / process
+- [x] Update my projectroadmap to show progress by dates along with the steps / process